mudit2004/Machine-Learning-Techniques/Log regression/readme.md

 - Thanks to scikit-learn for providing the Breast Cancer dataset.
 - Thanks to Kaggle for providing the Heart Disease dataset.
-- Thanks to the contributors of the Student Result dataset.
 - Special thanks to all contributors to open-source libraries used in this project.